 While some politicians play a zero-sum game in which there’s not enough for Americans, we as activists must double down and pressure the next president to go a step further and scale up funding to provide treatment for the 7.7 million people in PEPFAR-recipient countries.
 An AIDS-free generation is within reach if we simply rise to the challenge.

 It starts with recognizing the health disparities that exist across racial and socioeconomic lines both within and between countries and making strides to reform the systems that perpetuate them.
 The U.S. is the already the largest funder of the global HIV response, accounting for 66.4% of the total governmental donations.
-By increasing the annual U.S. contribution to global HIV programs by $2 billion between now through 2020, the next president could shepherd the end of AIDS.
+By increasing the annual U.S. contribution to global HIV programs by $2 billion between now and 2020, the next president could shepherd the end of AIDS.
 Without this commitment, however, the strides made in the global HIV response would not just plateau, but reverse, threatening millions of lives and decades of progress.

 As Americans evaluate the candidates’ debate performances, it’s critical that they look beyond the theater and see the potential for the next president to either reverse decades of progress made in global health or to provide real leadership and lead us to an AIDS-free generation.